 Getting there: When taking the subway, take the Busan Subway Line 2 to Haeundae Station.
 Once you alight from Haeundae Station, go to Exit 7.
 From Exit 7, walk straight and find the nearest bus stop.
 Look for bus 181 which will take you to the temple.

-Beomeosa Temple is nestled amongst the forest blanketed mountain side of Geumjeongsan Mountain, constructed by monk Ui Sang in 678 during King Munmu’s reign, the very king who’s tomb lays off the coast of Gyeongju.
+Beomeosa Temple is nestled amongst the forest blanketed mountainside of Geumjeongsan Mountain, constructed by monk Ui Sang in 678 during King Munmu’s reign, the very king whose tomb lays off the coast of Gyeongju.
 The temple has been home to many devoted monks since its restoration in 1613 after being destroyed during the Imjin War, and sees a regular loyal gathering of Buddhist and worshipping visitors alike.

-Behind several gates is the courtyard surrounded by a number of halls, including Daeungjeon Hall, a fine example of Joseon Dynasty design.
-Within these halls and all the way around them you’ll be greeted with the site of worshippers kneeling and praying to the tune of Buddhist monks tapping away.
-All which is enclosed in the serene nature of the forest covered mountainside of Geumjeongsan.
+Behind several gates is the courtyard surrounded by several halls, including Daeungjeon Hall, a fine example of Joseon Dynasty design.
+Within these halls and all the way around them, you’ll be greeted with the sight of worshippers kneeling and praying to the tune of Buddhist monks tapping away.
+All of which is enclosed in the serene nature of the forest-covered mountainside of Geumjeongsan.

-The temple like others found in Korea offers a completely unique opportunity to experience your own enlightenment.
+The temple-like others found in Korea offers a unique opportunity to experience your own enlightenment.
 Beomeosa partakes in the temple-stay program, which gives opportunity to visitors to experience Buddhist culture and daily life.

-Its possible to explore the wilderness that surrounds the temple.
-There’s a guided pathway through the surrounding forestry which holds an untold number of plant species.
-So beautiful in-fact that the surrounding woodland and valleys have been designated a natural monument.
-Not surprising.
+It’s also possible to explore the wilderness that surrounds the temple.
+A guided pathway leads through the surrounding forestry which holds an untold number of plant species.
+So beautiful in fact that the surrounding woodland and valleys have been designated a natural monument.